Skip to main content

 Core concepts

-AEO (Answer Engine Optimisation) The practice of improving how a business shows up when customers ask AI assistants for recommendations, comparisons, or answers.
-Sometimes called GEO (Generative Engine Optimisation) or LLMO (LLM Optimisation).
-See What is AEO?.
+AI discoverability How well a business shows up when customers ask AI assistants for recommendations, comparisons, or answers.
+The industry calls the practice of improving it AEO (Answer Engine Optimisation), GEO (Generative Engine Optimisation), or LLMO (LLM Optimisation).
+See What is AI discoverability?.
 Site The workspace for a single business website or brand presence in Onsomble.
-All discoverability setup, scan history, and workflows are scoped to a Site.
+All discoverability setup, scan history, and insights are scoped to a Site.
 One business with one website is one Site.
 See What is a Site?.
-Pillar One of the two halves of Onsomble: Discoverability (AEO) and Workflows.
-Discoverability is about how a business is represented by AI assistants; Workflows is about making the business interactive through those same assistants.

 Discoverability terms